techservicesillinois/aws-enterprise-vpc/UPGRADING.md

 This is straightforward, since the only significant change is upgrading to the official stable 1.0 release of Terraform.

 You can also adapt the instructions below to upgrade aws-enterprise-vpc directly from v0.9 to v0.11 (skipping v0.10).
+In this case:
-In this case, you must still perform an apply using Terraform 0.13.x, then 0.14.x, and then 1.0.x (but you can skip 0.15.x); see also <https://www.terraform.io/upgrade-guides/1-0.html>
+  - You must still perform an apply using Terraform 0.13.x, then 0.14.x, and then 1.0.x (but you can skip 0.15.x); see also <https://www.terraform.io/upgrade-guides/1-0.html>
+  - In Phase 4, also set `assign_generated_ipv6_cidr_block = false` (this was the default in v0.10, but in v0.11 it defaults to true which would result in more resource changes)